Fallen-Angel099/godot-script-templates/README.md

 # godot-script-templates
-Repository for common and repetetive scripts for me to copy paste
+Repository for common and repetitive scripts for me to copy paste